torsday/notebook/GLOSSARY.md

 A Service in Domain Driven Design is simply a stateless object that performs an action.

+## Sorting Algorithm

+An algorithm that puts elements of a list in a certain order.

 ## SQLite

  A software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.